Ryota Kohama: Personal life

-Since 2010, Kohama usually takes off his shirt when performing, mostly inspired by Flea of the Red Hot Chili Peppers and has a lot of tattoos on his body and arms.
-During English interviews with One Ok Rock, Taka accompanied Kohama to improve his English, since Taka is the best English speaker in the band.

 On 18 February 2017, Ryota married Michelle Lavigne, the sister of Canadian singer-songwriter Avril Lavigne.
 It was rumoured that the couple had gotten married because during an encore at a concert, Taka said "Congrats on marriage, Ryota!" and Kohama replied saying "I registered for marriage this month!
 Her name is Michelle, please take care of us!"
 Fans also noticed that Michelle had changed her name to Michelle Kohama on her Instagram account.

 Kohama later confirmed on Instagram that he and Lavigne were married.
-In October 2017, he announced the birth of their first child, a girl.
+In October 2017, he announced the birth of their first child, a daughter.
+The couple announced their separation at the end of September 2025.

 Equipment

 Ryota has used many different basses, but he mostly uses Warwick basses.
 He has three Warwick Streamer LX4 and two Warwick Streamer LX5 with different color.
 Ryota prefers to play clean, but sometimes he adds distortion to his bassline, such like "Deeper Deeper" and "Rock, Scissor and Paper".
 He painted his amps with the help of a street artist.